freenas/freenas-docs/userguide/virtualmachines.rst

 Click |ui-browse| to select the image file.
-If a specific sector size is required, open the :guilabel:`Disk sector size` drop-down menu and pick between *512* and *4096* bytes.
+If a specific sector size is required, choose it from :guilabel:`Disk sector size`.
 The *Default* value automatically selects a preferred sector size for the file.

 Setting disk :guilabel:`Mode` to *AHCI* emulates an AHCI hard disk for best software compatibility. *VirtIO* uses paravirtualized drivers